To execute a manual test a Test Session (aka session) is required. A

 Cycles(n) sub-tab on the right side of the page.
 Refer to the Cycles section for more details.

-Using the suites listing a user can be pre-assigned for the execution of a
+Using the specs listing a user can be pre-assigned for the execution of a

-By clicking on the Assignee cell of the suite a dialog of available users will be presented.
+By clicking on the Assignee cell of the spec a dialog of available users will be presented.

 A user can also self-assign, and overwrite an existing assignment when running a